hth313/boost41/doc/buffer.rst

 Buffers
 *******

-Buffers are blocks of private memory that modules can allocate for various private purposes.
+Buffers are blocks of memory that modules can allocate for private use.
 Buffers are allocated from the free memory pool and are located between the key assignments registers and the program memory.
 A buffer can be 1-255 registers in size.
 There are 16 buffers possible in the HP-41 design (0-15).